 8. When should I use Selenium Grid?

-my suggestion would be to give a small definition of Selenium Grid.
-It can be used to execute same or different test scripts on multiple platforms and browsers concurrently to achieve distributed test execution.
+Answer: my suggestion would be to give a small definition of Selenium Grid.
+It can be used to execute the same or different test scripts on multiple platforms and browsers concurrently to achieve distributed test execution.
 This allows testing under different environments and saving execution time remarkably.
-(Devops Interview Questions and Answers for Experienced Pdf)

 9. What is Ansible module?